How is your Council Tax spent in the district?

 Description Amount

-NNDC is the billing authority for the district of North Norfolk.
-Meaning NNDC sends out council tax bills to residents and collects the council tax.
+North Norfolk District Council is the billing authority for the district of North Norfolk, meaning NNDC sends out Council Tax bills to residents and collects the Council Tax.
 However, most of this is distributed to Norfolk County Council and Norfolk Police Authority, with a small portion going to town and parish councils.

 • 75p - Norfolk County Council